Join us on Saturday, December 11 at 2:00 pm to hear cellist Michael Katz and pianist Spencer Myer in concert.

 Our concerts take place in a southern Rhode Island home near the village of Peace Dale.
 Our street address is 103 North Road, Wakefield, RI 02879.

 This performance begins at 2:00 pm.
 If your schedule permits, please join us one hour before the performance for a discussion about the music on the program.
 After the performance, you’ll have an opportunity to meet the artists and learn more about their background, interests, and activities.

 The suggested contribution is $40 per person.
-Students and seniors, please contribute whatever you can afford.
+If your resources are limited, please contribute whatever you can afford.
 Contributions are collected at the door.
 We accept cash, personal checks, and credit cards.